unchain-tech/UNCHAIN-projects/docs/TheGraph-ScaffoldEth2/en/section-0/lesson-5_Deploy to localhost.md

 > You should see some output stating your Subgraph has been created along with a log output on your graph-node inside docker.

 Next we will ship our subgraph!
-You will need to give your subgraph a version after executing this command. (e.g. 0.0.1).
+You will need to give your subgraph a version after executing this command.（e.g. 0.0.1）.

 ```
 yarn local-ship